 wradlib-docs/doc-build directory.
 Simply open the index.html file to view the documentation.

-\(\omega radlib\) uses the unittest framework.
+\(\omega radlib\) uses the pytest framework.
 New functions should come with corresponding unittests in the

 wradlib/wradlib/tests directory.
 Just have a look at available tests to get an idea.
 In addition, examples and docstrings are a good way to combine testing and documentation.
 Have a look at the wradlib-notebooks in order to get an idea on how to set these up correctly.
 In the docstrings, the